Nilpotent subgroups of class $2$ in finite groups: Proof of Theorem

-\begin{lemma} $\Aut(H) \> \cong \> \prod_i \Sym(a_i)^{b_i} \rtimes \Sym(b_i)$. \end{lemma} \begin{proof} For every $i$, we have that $\Alt(a_i)^{b_i}$ is a characteristic subgroup of $H$.
+\begin{lemma} $\Aut(H) \> \cong \> \prod_i \Sym(a_i) \wr_{b_i} \Sym(b_i)$. \end{lemma} \begin{proof} For every $i$, we have that $\Alt(a_i)^{b_i}$ is a characteristic subgroup of $H$.
 It follows that $\Aut(H) \cong \prod_i \Aut(\Alt(a_i)^{b_i})$.
-Since $a_i \geq 7$, it is easy to see that $\Aut(\Alt(a_i)^{b_i}) \cong \Sym(a_i)^{b_i} \rtimes \Sym(b_i)$ for every $i$, as desired. \end{proof} We now prove Theorem \ref{thMain} in the range of solvable groups.
+Since $a_i \geq 7$, it is easy to see that $\Aut(\Alt(a_i)^{b_i}) \cong \Sym(a_i) \wr_{b_i} \Sym(b_i)$ for every $i$, as desired. \end{proof} We now prove Theorem \ref{thMain} in the range of solvable groups.

-\begin{lemma} Every finite solvable group $G$ of size at least $3$ contains an abelian section of size at least $|G|^{1/3 \log\log|G|}$.
-Therefore it contains a such large nilpotent subgroup of class at most $2$. \end{lemma} \begin{proof} It is well known that every group of size $p^n$ has derived length at most $\log n$.
-Using pigeonhole on the derived series, we see that such a group has an abelian section of size at least $p^{n/\log n}$.
-Thus, every nilpotent group $H$ of size $p_1^{n_1} \cdot ... \cdot p_k^{n_k}$ has an abelian section of size at least $p_1^{n_1/\log n_1} \cdot ... \cdot p_k^{n_k/\log n_k}$.
-Since $\log n_i \leq \log \log |H|$ for every $i=1,...,k$, it follows that this size is at least $|H|^{1/ \log \log |H|}$.
-Now, a result of Heineken \cite[Corollary]{1991Heineken} shows that a finite solvable group $G$ has a nilpotent subgroup $H$ of size at least $|G|^{1/3}$.
-Then, putting all together, we get an abelian section of size at least
+\begin{lemma} Every finite solvable group $G$ of size at least $3$ contains an abelian section of size at least $|G|^{1/4 \log\log|G|}$.
+Therefore it contains a such large nilpotent subgroup of class at most $2$. \end{lemma} \begin{proof} From \cite[Corollary]{1991Heineken} we have that $G$ contains a nilpotent subgroup $H$ of size at least $|G|^{1/3}$.
+The classical result \cite[Theorem 2.54]{1933Hall} says that a finite $p$-group of nilpotency class $c \geq 1$ has derived length at most $1+\log c$, and this is easily extended to every finite nilpotent group.
+So if $c$ is the nilpotency class of $H$, then $H$ has derived length at most $1+\log c \leq 1+\log\log|H|$.
+Using pigeonhole on the derived series, we find an abelian section of size at least